-The master of public policy degree program offers students an interdisciplinary graduate education designed to develop skills for careers in which a solid understanding of the public policy process and the analysis and evaluation of public policies are essential.
+The MPP offers students an interdisciplinary graduate education designed to develop skills for careers in which a solid understanding of the public policy process and the analysis and evaluation of public policies are essential.
 Students will be prepared for analytical and administrative positions and responsibilities in a wide array of professional settings in the public, nonprofit and private sectors as well as advanced study for careers in research.

 Program: Public Policy

 Degree requirements: Bachelor's degree from an accredited college or university

 Verbal score of 156 and a quantitative score of 146 on the GRE

 Letters of recommendation: 3

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Admissions essay required: Yes

 What makes a professional career in public policy unique is the emphasis on tackling “wicked problems” – the challenging issues that define the public agenda and call for talented individuals to devote their efforts to finding solutions.